Brandon-Rozek/website/content/blog/rootless-docker-compose-podman.md

 docker-compose ps
 ```

-[^1]: I thank the kind reader for the correction to the volumes declaration.
+[^1]: Thanks to Ian Evans for sending in a correction to the volumes declaration.
 [^2]: https://bugzilla.redhat.com/show_bug.cgi?id=2125878